openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_LED_v2/Readme.md

 Never (!) look into the LED directly!
 It may damage your eye immediately!

 * ATTENTION: NEVER WATCH DIRECTLY INTO THE LED!
 EYE WILL BE DAMAGED DIRECTLY
-* NEVER SWITCH ON THE LASER WITHOUT INTEDED USE
+* NEVER SWITCH ON THE LED WITHOUT INTEDED USE
-* BEAM HAS TO GO AWAY FROM ONESELF - ALWAYS!